Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Dark state formation

 Next, we fix the driving amplitude at $\epsilon_\mathrm{ac}=2\omega$ and consider arbitrary values of $E_z$.
 The corresponding results are presented in \cref{fig:DQD_dark_state_Ez_chi}(a).
 The DS at the exact resonant condition $E_z = \omega$ extends to non-resonant values of $E_z$, forming a parabola in the $E_z-\chi$ plane.
 Again, we perform an exact diagonalization of the RWA Hamiltonian given by \cref{eq:Hamiltonian_DS} and look for dark states.
 Up to second order in $(E_z-\omega)$, these are found for the condition

-The prediction is in accordance with the numerical results (see the inset of \cref{fig:DQD_dark_state_Ez_chi}(a)).
-Far from the resonance, the RWA is no longer valid, so the above equation does not apply.
-Once again, even if the dot levels are in resonance at $\delta=0$, a trivial DS at $\chi=1$ appears.
-In that situation, $E_z$ is no longer in resonance with the driving, so the particle cannot absorb or emit a photon, and will be blocked in the left QD, as explained above.
+The numerical results are consistent with our prediction, as shown in the inset of \cref{fig:DQD_dark_state_Ez_chi}(a).
+However, the validity of the RWA breaks down far from the resonance, rendering the equation above inapplicable.
+Nevertheless, even if the dot levels are in resonance at $\delta=0$, a trivial DS at $\chi=1$ emerges in which $E_z$ is no longer in resonance with the driving, leading to the particle being blocked in the left QD, as explained earlier.

-Next, we consider the case for an arbitrary amplitude of the OME term.
-Here, we find a more complex situation.
-The OME term induces fast spin rotations inside the QDs, which prevents current blockade in situations where, otherwise, the particle would remain stuck in the left dot.
-This effect is most clearly seen in \cref{fig:DQD_dark_state_Ez_chi} for $\chi\simeq 1$, where the current is blocked for $\beta_\mathrm{SO}=0$ (\cref{fig:DQD_dark_state_Ez_chi}(a)) if $E_z\neq\omega$, while for $\beta_\mathrm{SO}\neq0$ (\cref{fig:DQD_dark_state_Ez_chi}(b)) a non-zero current can flow.
-Dark states, on the other hand, can still be found, now extending to all values of $E_z$.
-Interestingly, the spin projection of the steady state is highly polarized, depending on whether $0<E_z<\omega$, for which the particle remains in the left QD with spin down, or $\omega<E_z<2\omega$ so that the final spin projection is inverted.
-It is also worth mentioning that the DS obtained far from the resonance $E_z \neq \omega$ are highly pure with $\Tr(\rho^2)\simeq 1$.
-These DSs could be used to store quantum information inside a QD without the requirement to modify the tunneling from the leads or between dots.
+Moving on to the case of arbitrary OME term amplitudes, we observe a more complex situation.
+The OME term induces rapid spin rotations inside the QDs, which can prevent current blockade in scenarios where the particle would otherwise remain trapped in the left dot.
+This effect is particularly evident in \cref{fig:DQD_dark_state_Ez_chi} for $\chi\simeq 1$.
+When $\beta_\mathrm{SO}=0$ in \cref{fig:DQD_dark_state_Ez_chi}(a), the current is blocked if $E_z\neq\omega$, whereas if $\beta_\mathrm{SO}\neq0$ in \cref{fig:DQD_dark_state_Ez_chi}(b), a non-zero current can flow.
+However, despite the complex behavior, DSs can still be found, now extending to all values of $E_z$.
+Moreover, the steady-state spin projection is highly polarized, depending on whether $0<E_z<\omega$ (the particle remains in the left QD with spin down) or $\omega<E_z<2\omega$ (the final spin projection is inverted).
+Additionally, it is worth mentioning that the DSs obtained far from the resonance $E_z \neq \omega$ are highly pure, with $\Tr(\rho^2)\simeq 1$.
+These DSs could be used to store quantum information within a QD without requiring modification of the tunneling from the leads or between the dots.